 Who are we?

-HUL Ballarat and Visualising Ballarat are collaborative programs contributed to by a number of organisations.
+HUL Ballarat and Visualising Ballarat online tools are collaborative programs contributed to by a number of organisations.
 They have been established from seed funding by the City of Ballarat and developed by the Centre for eResearch and Digital Innovation (CeRDI) Federation University Australia.

 The programs are being carried out in collaboration with the: